Ravit Helled

 Ravit Helled (Hebrew: רוית הלד) is a planetary scientist and a professor in the department of astrophysics and cosmology at the University of Zürich.

 She studies gas giant planets in the Solar System and exoplanets.

 She is a member of the science team of Juno, a NASA probe to study the planet Jupiter.
 In 2015, she accurately calculated Saturn's rotational period together with Eli Galanti and Yohai Kaspi of the Weizmann Institute of Science.
-In 2015, selected among the 50 most influential women of Forbes Israel.
+In 2015, she was selected among the 50 most influential women of Forbes Israel.

 Biography

 Ravit Helled completed her bachelor's degree in science at Tel Aviv University in 2004.
 She continued her doctoral studies at Tel Aviv University, where she completed her PhD work on giant planet formation in 2007.

 From 2007 to 2009 she was a postdoctoral fellow at the University of California Los Angeles in the Department of Planetary Science.
 In 2009, she was appointed a research fellow.
 During her time at the University of California, she studied the influence of planetesimals on the formation of gas giants, and modelled the outer planets in the Solar System.

 In 2011 she was appointed senior lecturer in the Department of Earth Sciences of Tel Aviv University.
 In 2015, she was appointed associate professor in the Department of Earth Sciences.

-In 2016 became a professor at the Institute for Computational Science at the University of Zurich.
-She is a member of the UZH Space Hub.
+In 2016 she became a professor at the Institute for Computational Science at the University of Zurich.
+She is director of the University of Zürich (UZH) Space network.

 Helled is part of the scientific team of the NASA Juno probe, which is investigating the planet Jupiter.

-She is also one of the lead scientists of the European Space Agency's JUICE Jupiter Icy Moon Explorer to Jupiter and also a member of the science team of the European Space Agency's Space Telescope PLATO (spacecraft) which is scheduled to be launched in 2026.
+She is one of the lead scientists of the European Space Agency's JUICE Jupiter Icy Moon Explorer and also a member of the science team of the European Space Agency's Space Telescope PLATO (spacecraft) which is scheduled to be launched in 2026.

 Research

 Planetary formation

 Helled's research deals with the formation and evolution of planets in the Solar System and beyond.
-Her studies examine the relationship between the formation of the planets and their internal structure, for the gas giants Jupiter and Saturn, and the ice giants Neptune and Uranus.
+Her studies examine the relationship between the formation of planets and their internal structure, for the gas giants Jupiter and Saturn, and the ice giants Neptune and Uranus.

 The processes that lead to the formation of planets in the Solar System are compared to the formation of exoplanets.
-She also examines whether a uniform mechanism can be found predicting the formation of the planets, and the differences between different planetary systems and the physical processes that influence the formation of planets in a particular system.
+She also examines whether a uniform mechanism can be found predicting the formation of planets, and the differences among different planetary systems and the physical processes that influence the formation of planets in a particular system.

 Internal structure of planets and time of internal rotation

-Helled's research group also examines the internal structure of the planets and their composition.
-In the study, computational models are developed to predict the dynamic behaviour of the planet and compare it with existing observations.
-In the study, the team is investigating the velocities of the gas giants' internal-rotation and whether the structure can be related to the atmospheric movement of these planets.
+Helled's research group also examines the internal structure of planets and their composition.
+Computational models are developed to predict the dynamic behaviour of a planet and compare it with existing observations.
+The team is investigating the velocities of the gas giants' internal rotation and whether their structures can be related to the atmospheric movement of these planets.